Paritosh008/BERN-APP/README.md

 ## Introduction

 Welcome to the BERN Project repository!
 This project aims to showcase the potential of decentralized applications by combining the power of Ethereum, React.js, and Node.js.
-This is ToDo list project the operationperform like create, view, update and delete tasks.
+This is ToDo list project the operationper form like create, view, update and delete tasks.

 ## Installation